n1rolf4/CypressAppTests/README.md

 2. Install and setup steps

 2.1.
 Prerequisites
+- download the test website locally from https://github.com/cypress-io/cypress-realworld-app

 3. How to run the automated tests:

 a.
 Wake up the Cypress local environment
-Go to the folder where Cypress.io is set up and run yarn dev.
-Since the project includes API tests, wait for the backend(http://localhost:3001) to be up too.
+Go to the local test website folder (the cypress realworld app folder) and run yarn dev.
+Since the project includes API tests, wait for the backend (http://localhost:3001) to start.

 b.
 Start the Selenium server
 The Selenium standalone server file has been included in the project so it doesn't need to be downloaded agian.